MuhammadHinanAli/emergingtechnologies/README.md

 # Task 4: Export Model as JSON File
 ### Overview:
-Export your trigram model as a JavaScript Object Notation (JSON) file, preserving its structure and data.
+This task exports your trigram model as a JavaScript Object Notation (JSON) file, preserving its structure and data.
-Save the file in your repository with the name trigrams.json to ensure easy sharing and future use in various applications.
+Also saves the file in your repository with the name trigrams.json to ensure easy sharing and future use in various applications.

 ### Functionality: